oli-drew/team-profile-generator-bootcamp-hw10/README.md

 To start the application please run `node index.js`

 - Enter the team managers information
-- At this point you can either create the team or add an Engineer or Intern to the team
+- At this point you can either create the team or add an Engineer or Intern to the team.
-- If you choose to add another team member, you will be prompted for their information
+- If you choose to add another team member, you will be prompted for their information.
-- After each team member you will be asked if you want to finalise the team or add another.
+- After each team member you will be asked if you want to finalise the team or add another member.
 - When you chose to create the team, the application creates the html file and finishes.

 The HTML file created uses Bootstrap 5 to display the employee cards.